barbazul/1kfa/mod_guide_gm.md

  * Potential to use stealth and social manipulation with guards and party guests

-Your group's playing of Sarrukan's Chamber doesn't have to *all of this*, just give players a taste.
+Your group's playing of Sarukkan's Chamber doesn't have to *all of this*, just give players a taste.

 It should also help teach the rules of 1kFA.